 Your fee goes towards pre-gathering planning and administration such as the web page, insurance, firewood, supplies for stewardship project and supplies for hosting the event.

 On top of your registration fee you are also expected to help with camp chores such as: camp clean up, splitting firewood, setting up washing stations, cleaning outhouses, etc. You will be assigned a work crew upon arrival.
 All attendees are also expected to help out with the group stewardship project.
-You can register/place your deposit HERE.
+You can register HERE.

 Many hands make for light work